 Strategy #6: Contribute towards the purchase of a home.

 There are numerous benefits to owning a home, some of which include feeling like you have something special for you and your children, tax incentives, and the accumulation of equity.
-In the podcast episode, “The Single Mom’s Guide To Buying A Home” we discuss the benefits of homeownership, the home buying process, and the programs that exist to make
+In the podcast episode, “The Single Mom’s Guide To Buying A Home” we discuss the benefits of homeownership, the home buying process, and the programs that exist to make home-buying more affordable.

-Strategy #7: Contribute towards your retirement.
+Strategy #7: Contribute to your retirement.

 According to US News, “The average cost of tuition and fees for the 2018–2019 school year was $35,676 at private colleges, $9,716 for state residents at public colleges and $21,629 for out-of-state students at state schools, according to data reported to U.S. News in an annual survey.”
 Your tax refund can be used to fund part of your child’s college savings account.
 Conversely, if your child is enrolled in a private grade school, you can use funds to pay for school.